NHSDigital/mesh-api-specification/README.md

 ### Github Deployment

-github uses github actions to deploy the code to apigee.
-The github action uses secrets to populate environment variables.
+Github uses Github actions to deploy the code to apigee.
+The Github action uses secrets to populate environment variables.
-You need a github secret for each environment variable.
-Each of the above environment variables need an equivalent secret in github for the deployment to work.
+You need a Github secret for each environment variable.
+Each of the above environment variables need an equivalent secret in Github for the deployment to work.
 These are pre-populated for you [here](https://github.com/NHSDigital/hello-world-api/settings/secrets/new).
-If you get a 404 for this page you will need to update your github account permissions.
+If you get a 404 for this page you will need to update your Github account permissions.

 ### Local Deployment